upleveled/system-setup/linux.md

 ## Optional Software

-1. To check the spelling of all code you write in VS Code, try out [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+1. To check the spelling of all code you write in VS Code, try [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
 You can install on the command line with this command:

    ```bash
    code --install-extension streetsidesoftware.code-spell-checker